jpritikin/coach/content/docs/me/big-emotion.md

 ## Self-Actualization

+I like Maslow's *hierarchy of needs* as a way of thinking about fulfillment, that is, what makes life worth living.
-To me, *self-actualization* (also *transcendence*) is too abstract and vague.
+However, his ideas for the top of the hierarchy, such as *self-actualization* or *transcendence*, are too abstract and vague.
-Maslow didn't offer a precise definition of *Self* or what it might mean to actualize or transcend it.[^maslow] To me, the focus of self-actualization is *Big Emotion*, because *enjoyment* is substantially emotional.
+Maslow didn't define *Self* precisely or what it might mean to actualize or transcend it.[^maslow] For the top of Maslow's hierarchy, I suggest *Big Emotion* because *enjoyment* is substantially emotional.
 No longer a frightening, dangerous place, life is now your playground.
-Seize volition.
+Despite determinism,[^sapolsky2023] seize volition.
-How much can you enjoy yourself?[^pleasure]
-If you are too much in your head (thinking/cognitive) then you cannot enjoy yourself fully.
+How much can you enjoy yourself (and not just in a hedonistic way)?[^pleasure] If you are too much in your head (thinking/cognitive) then you cannot enjoy yourself fully.
 Big Emotion can be found in many areas: